 A student may request to challenge a course if they have previously taken courses and established a transcript record at LCC and believe that previous experience has provided the competencies essential for passing the course to be challenged.
 The student must enroll in the course and pay the required fees.
 Some courses may not be challenged.
 Courses and grades resulting from the challenge process will be posted to the student's transcript record at the end of the quarter during which the exam is taken.
-More information is available atlowercolumbia.edu/credit-prior-learning.
+More information about credit by challenge is available at lowercolumbia.edu/credit-prior-learning.